Scheduling starts and shutdowns of Azure Virtual Machines without PowerShell

 Scheduling the start and shutdown of VMs allows you to save money on Azure costs.
 A VM that has been shutdown and deallocated does not incur any Azure charges (except for the space it occupies in blob storage).
 Shutting down VMs is usually beneficial for DEV/QA and other non-production environments, CI/build servers, or for production environments where access to VMs is required only during specific times.

 Step 1 – Get a Netreo Account

 You will need a Netreo account.
-If you have not yet registered, go here.
+Request a demo here.
 Netreo is a pretty sophisticated monitoring and automation software for Azure.
 By using Netreo, you’ll have access to a ton of useful performance metrics, logs, alerts, integrations, and other automation features.
-While during the 2-week trial period everything in Netreo is free, after the trial expires, automated Startups and Shutdowns will only available for users of Netreo’s Ultimate plan.
-But many companies easily justify the relatively inexpensive cost of Netreo by configuring it to power-down their unused VMs.
+Many companies easily justify the relatively inexpensive cost of Netreo by configuring it to power-down their unused VMs.

 However, if you want to shutdown and start Azure VMs on a true budget, you will want to learn about Azure Automation and Azure PowerShell.
 There are a few dozen blogs on this particular subject and we’ll link to them at the bottom of this article.
 Be aware, that you will still need to find ways to get alerted when Azure Automation Runbooks fail to run properly, otherwise you may end up with unpleasant surprises every once in a while.